Do you have a fear of aging?

 Not to mention, there’s increasing research uncovering the deep impact of trauma, stress, lifestyle, and mental state on the way that you heal and age — regardless of your family history and genetic makeup.

-For instance, one study has proven that the more negative your perceptions of aging are, the more likely it is you’ll experience death and retirement anxiety.
+For instance, one study has proven that the more negative your perceptions of aging are, the more likely it is you’ll experience death and retirement anxiety and maybe even depression.
 And that anxiety releases stress hormones, like cortizone, which further prevent you from healing.

 So it’s worth educating yourself about aging and dying.
 Lifelong knowledge is power and understanding the aging process and what to expect can help you come to terms with your fear.